 When the automatic mode is active, the RCIS responds to signals for rod movement request from the APR System.
-In this mode, the APR simply requests either reactivity insertion or withdrawal.
-The RCIS responds to this request by using the

-RRPS and the current rods positions and automatically selects and executes the withdrawal/insert commands for the next gang.
+In this mode, the APR simply requests either reactivity insertion or withdrawal and either "step" or "continuous".
+The RCIS responds to this request by using the RRPS and the current rods positions and automatically selects and executes the withdrawal/insert commands for the next gang.

-In order for the automatic rod movement feature of the RCIS to be active, the power generation control system function of PCF must be in the automatic mode, the automatic power regulator system must be in the automatic mode, and the switch on the RCIS dedicated operator interface for automatic rod movement mode must be depressed.
-The operator has an option of discontinuing the automatic operation by placing either the PGCS/APR or RCIS mode switches back to manual mode. the switch for automatic rod movement mode must have been activated and there must be no abnormal conditions that prevent operation in the RCIS automatic mode.
-The operator has an option of discontinuing the automatic mode.
-The operator has an option of discontinuing the automatic mode.
-The operator has an option of discontinuing the automatic mode.
+In order for the automatic rod movement feature of the RCIS to be active, the power generation control system must be in the automatic mode; the automatic power regulator system must be in the automatic mode associated with CR operation, and the switch on the RCIS dedicated operator interface for automatic rod movement mode must be depressed.
+The operator has an option of discontinuing the automatic operation by placing either the PGCS/APR or RCIS mode switches back to manual mode, the switch for automatic rod movement mode must have been activated, and there must be no abnormal conditions that prevent operation in the RCIS automatic mode.
 The operator has an option of discontinuing the automatic operation by placing either the RCIS mode switches back to manual mode or back to the semi-automatic mode.